|

 MARKET SUMMARY:

-3 to 4 cents higher; wheat futures are 2 to 6 cents higher.
-The U.S. stock
+4 cents lower; wheat futures are flat to 5 cents higher.
+The U.S. stock market

-market is mixed with the S&P 12 lower.
-The U.S. Dollar Index is 36 points.
+is weaker with the S&P 20 lower.
+The U.S. Dollar Index is 50 points higher.
 The

-interest rate products are mixed.
+interest rate products are weaker.
 Energy trade is mostly lower with crude off

 CORN:

-Corn futures are 1 to 2 cents higher in midday trade as we hold the
+Corn futures are narrowly mixed in quiet midday action as we continue to

-export wire will be quiet for the duration of the shutdown along with no weekly
+wire will be quiet for the duration of the shutdown with expectations of sales

 SOYBEANS:

-Soybean futures are 3 to 4 cents higher at midday with trade holding the
+Soybean futures are 2 to 4 cents lower with light product weakness as we

-American weather looks to be a non-issue into early planting time with many of
+American weather looks to be a nonissue into early planting for Brazil with

 WHEAT:

-Wheat futures are 2 to 6 cents higher at midday with trade again working to
+Wheat futures are flat to 5 cents higher at midday with trade seeing light

-the slightly slow start.
-MATIF wheat remains on the lower end of the range as
+wheat remains on the lower end of the range as well with decent buying.

-resistance is the 20-day moving average at $5.08 with the lower Bollinger Band
+chart, resistance is the 20-day moving average at $5.05 with the lower

 David Fiala can be reached at dfiala@futuresone.com